kofaysi/bgg-userscripts/README.md

 This single userscript enhances your text editing experience on BoardGameGeek by adding keyboard shortcuts for BBCode formatting, automating link and image insertion, and simplifying image uploads.
 Key features include:

-1. **BBCode Formatting Shortcuts**: Quickly format text with keyboard shortcuts for bold, italic, underline, strikethrough, typewriter, headings, quotes, and hidden text.
+1. **BBCode Formatting Keyboard Shortcuts**: Quickly format text with keyboard shortcuts for bold, italic, underline, strikethrough, typewriter, headings, quotes, and hidden text.
 2. **One-Click Embedding**:
    - **Automated Link Insertion**: Detects URLs pasted into the text field, opens the link dialog, and completes the link insertion for you.
    - **Smart Image Handling**: Detects BoardGameGeek image URLs, opens the image dialog, extracts the image ID, sets the preferred image size, and embeds the image seamlessly.